Duke-GCB/DukeDSClient/ProvenanceNotes.md

     derivedFrom: result/mouse_192.bam
 ```

 __The idea is that these example provenance files could be included with an upload or applied after the fact.
-This is subject to change when I get around to implementing this.__
+This is subject to change before provenance is implemented in DukeDSClient.__

 ## Inferred Provenance